AntiqueSounds/Tandem-Badge/README.md

 At boot the device attempts to connect to the first SSID, if it fails it tries the second.
 If it connects, then it gets the time and offsets using the TZ parameter.
 If the WIFi fails to connect, it shows N/A where time would normally reside.
 It will retry every hour.
 Time is displayed at the bottom.
 The wifi is then disconnected.
 Time is maintained inside the device and is updated every minute.
 The Wifi is connected every hour to refresh and sync for clock float.
+### Display layout:
+The display places the First name as the largest text.
+Text size adjusts as the length requires.
+Up to 5 characters show at the largest size.
+Last name is placed below and is resized according to how long it is.
+The maximum viable last name length is about 14 characters (if I rememeber correctly?).
+Lowest line shows an estimate of battery power.
+Do not rely entirely on this image or voltage shown.
+If it drops below 3.9, you should recharge the device.
+The employee number value is display to the right of the battery.
+The time is shown if available.
+If not, it should show "N/A".
+The device requires access to WiFi in order to obtain the time.
+To the right of the time is icon(s) that show state.
+If in flux getting the time, it will change a few times.
+Once the device is settled and resting, the icon should be a little handheld device image.
+When sleeping, it shoulds show a little crecent moon.
+To the right of the icons is tiny static informational text:  Version id, a number showing the current sleep time setting, and the name of the prefered SSID to connect to.
+The screen refreshes every minute (time display updates each minute).

 ### Sleep logic:
 A timer is set that is a reflection of the timeout request in the Sleep time parameter value.
 This parameter is represented in minutes.